-They cannot measure flow rates of compressible fluids.
+They cannot measure the flow rates of compressible fluids.

-Can Electromagnetic Flow Meter be used for measurement of Mass Flow Rate?
+Can an Electromagnetic Flow Meter be used for measurement of Mass Flow Rate?

 If we refer to question no.1 above we find the basic equation as, E = B .v. d

-The EMF is thus proportional to only average velocity of the liquid.
-Velocity when multiplied by cross sectional area gives us volumetric flow rate.
+The EMF is thus proportional to only the average velocity of the liquid.
+Velocity when multiplied by cross-sectional area gives us a volumetric flow rate.